 My interest in music is utilised through lecturing in the science of acoustic instruments, part of the Science of Music interdisciplinary module run by the Institute for Advanced Teaching and Learning.

 My areas of research include high temperature ultrasound; this can involve either generating/detecting ultrasound using piezoelectric sensors with a high Curie point, or using a watercooled EMAT (electromagnetic transducer) either on its own or with a laser for ultrasound generation (laser-EMAT).
 These techniques can also be used to look at phase transitions in materials.

-I am chair of the Welfare and Communication Group in the department which looks at equality and working practices.
+I am the Juno/Athena SWAN lead for the Welfare and Communication Group in the department which looks at equality and working practices.
 The department currently holds a Juno Champion award from the Institute of Physics and an Athena Swan Silver award; more details on these awards and the 'women in Physics' group can be found here.

 Department of Physics, University of Warwick, Coventry, CV4 7AL